gopal131072/TwitStream/README.md

 ## Instructions
 1. Clone this repository wherever required.

 2. Add ckey, csecret, akey, asecret in config.py.
-(If you don't have them yet then register your app in the twitter developer dashboard to receive them.).
+(If you don't have them yet then register your app in the [twitter developer console](https://apps.twitter.com) to receive them.
+You will need a twitter account with a valid mobile attached to it to use the keys.)

 3. In twitstream.py you'll find a filter call with a track list in it.
 Change it to look for tweets with the specific filters you want.